 Sources: Juvenile Offenders and Victims: A National Report, National Center for Juvenile Justice (2006)

 Many teens claim that they turn to drugs to avoid pressure, relieve stress, and help handle depression.
 But drugs, including marijuana, are a health risk.
 (For example, marijuana contains up to 400 chemicals that can pose major health hazards.)
 Believing that pot is the least dangerous of recreational drugs, more young people are using it—despite statistics showing that marijuana use often leads to experimentation with harder drugs.
+For some straight facts about marijuana, see the following article from Upfront, the New York Times teen news magazine dated October 24, 2011: “Marijuana Facts: Breaking Down the Myths“.

 A conviction on a marijuana charge goes on your record (through a local and national computer system that records arrests, convictions, and sentences) and can follow you throughout your life.
 Future job opportunities may be jeopardized because of teenage drug use or experimentation.
-A teacher in Illinois recently lost his job when a background check turned up a 1974 conviction for marijuana possession.
-A candidate for a U.S. Supreme Court appointment was disqualified after admitting he had used marijuana as a student.

 If you have a problem with drugs or alcohol, get help!
 Medical care and counseling are available, and you may not need your parents′ consent to participate.
 Early warning signs indicating a problem include: